Your online reputation = Your patient volume.

 #1: Ignoring negative reviews, or worse, paying patients for posting positive reviews

-Online reviews are one of the strongest pillars of a strong online reputation.
+Online reviews are one of the strongest pillars of a strong online reputation for doctors.
 However, when your patients take the time to post feedback about your practice, whether positive or negative, be sure to respond.
 Never ignore online reviews.
 If you make no effort to interact with your patients, they will lose trust in your practice, and your reputation will suffer.

 There are many reasons why patients post scathing online reviews.
 Some of those may be trolls, and some may be published by your competitors.
 However, most of the negative comments are posted by real patients having legitimate reasons.
 While you may feel tempted to go head-to-head with an angry patient, always remember that thousands of existing and potential patients will see your response.
 No matter how justified your facts are, coming off as defensive will only damage your reputation.
 The best approach is to calm down before responding online.
 Listen carefully to the patient, apologize and explain what steps you are taking to resolve the issue.